-But by creating a circuit that buffers the signal, you get the best quality sound when the signal is transferred between your equipment.
+But by creating a circuit that buffers the signal, you get the best quality sound when it is transferred between your equipment.

 Amps With Effects Loops

 Which Effects Go In The Loop

 Here is a brief look at the effects you will want to run in your loop.
 The order in which to run them is not something we will look at here, however, but can be found in this article showing you how to use your pedals!

 Time Based Effects

 - Noise gate

 Some distortion pedals work better in the loop.